 Broadly speaking, TAP device is a driver that you install together with IPVanish.
 It allows Windows to create the encrypted connection tunnel between you and your VPN’s server.
 Once installed, a TAP device is shown in your Control Panel > Network and Internet > Network Connections.

-Some of these network devices are hardware-based, such as Ethernet or wifi, and some, like the TAP, are purely software, simulating a “real connection.”
+Some of these network devices are hardware-based, such as Ethernet or wifi, and some, like the TAP, are purely software, simulating a “real connection,” just like some couples do.
 While a device like a router allows multiple networks to operate independently, a TAP driver creates a network bridge from two separate networks.

 VPNs are some of the main users of TAP devices.
 They can be installed on Windows, Android, and Linux machines.
 At the moment, they’re unavailable on iOS and require extra effort on macOS which has no native support for TAP drivers.

 Unable to install a TAP device for IPVanish?

 In most cases, a TAP device is installed together with the IPVanish VPN client.
 But in some instances, a software conflict or a driver signing issue prevents that.
 Luckily, there’s an easy way to cure this ailment:

 - Download the TAP drivers from the OpenVPN website

 - Install the TAP drivers using default settings

 If all goes smoothly, you should be able to use IPVanish now.
 If not, you can try contacting customer support because your problem might need an individual approach.